Burkitt Lymphoma

 English

-Kristie Blum is a Hematologist Oncology provider in Atlanta, Georgia.
-Dr. Blum has been practicing medicine for over 29 years and is rated as an Elite provider by MediFind in the treatment of Burkitt Lymphoma.
-Her top areas of expertise are Mantle Cell Lymphoma (MCL), Hodgkin Lymphoma, Non-Hodgkin Lymphoma, Bone Marrow Transplant, and Bone Marrow Aspiration.
+Kristie Blum is a Hematologist Oncology provider practicing medicine in Atlanta, Georgia.
+She has been practicing medicine for over 29 years.
+Dr. Blum is rated as an Elite provider by MediFind in the treatment of Burkitt Lymphoma.
+She is also highly rated in 21 other conditions, according to our data.
+Her clinical expertise encompasses Mantle Cell Lymphoma (MCL), Hodgkin Lymphoma, Non-Hodgkin Lymphoma, Bone Marrow Transplant, and Bone Marrow Aspiration.
+Dr. Blum is board certified in American Board Of Internal Medicine, 2004.

 Elite in Burkitt Lymphoma